pixelsdb/pixels/README.md

 ### Prepare TPC-H

 Attach a volume that is larger than the scale factor (e.g., 150GB for SF100) to the EC2 instance.
-Mount the attached volume to a local path (e.g., `/data/tpch-100`).
+Mount the attached volume to a local path (e.g., `/data/tpch`).
 Download tpch-dbgen to the instance, build it, and generate the dataset and queries into the attached volume.
-Here, we put the dataset in `/data/tpch-100/100g/`.
+Here, we put the dataset in `/data/tpch/100g/`.
+The file(s) of each table are stored in a separate directory named by the table name.

 ### Create TPC-H Database
 Log in presto-cli and use the SQL statements in `scripts/sql/tpch_schema.sql` to create the TPC-H database in Pixels.